sferrada/athenapk_kultrun/README.md

 Simple analysis scripts are included in this repository.
 For more complex analysis, please refer to [the following repository](https://github.com/pgrete/energy-transfer-analysis#turbulent-flow-analysis).
 To run these scripts on AthenaPK data, the `back-to-mpi4py-fft` branch of that repository is needed to use `--data_type AthenaPK`.

-## To-do

-* Everything that has to do with [benchmarking the code](https://gitlab.com/pgrete/kathena/-/wikis/turbulence).
-* Decide how to integrate this as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of the main/fork branch of the AthenaPK repo.

 ## Known errors and warnings

-After any error is encountered, it is recommended to "clean" the build directory before calling cmake again so that there are no old information stored in the cache.
+> After any error is encountered, it is recommended to "clean" the build directory before calling cmake again so that there are no old information stored in the cache.
-For this deleting either the build directory (safest option) or just the `CMakeCache.txt` and `CMakeFiles` might do the trick.
+> For this, deleting either the build directory (safest option) or just the `CMakeCache.txt` and `CMakeFiles` might do the trick.

 1. The flag `-DCMAKE_CXX_COMPILER=/home/<user_name>/athena_project/athenapk/external/Kokkos/bin/nvcc_wrapper` might not be needed at all when configuring the build.
 It can help, however, when the following error shows up:
 ```